 You Haven’t Protected Your Intellectual Property

-Don’t have that happen to you – protect your intellectual property, regardless if it has been created by an external consultant or internally, and whether it applies to copyright rights, trademarks, patents, design, etc. You would hate for all your hard work to go in vain (or, worse, to someone else) because of a simple overlook, wouldn’t you?
+Protect your intellectual property, regardless if it has been created by an external consultant or internally, and whether it applies to copyright rights, trademarks, patents, design, etc.

 You Have Taken a Sloppy Approach on Agreements and Templates